-- 4.1 TfL's Cycle Superhighway 11 (CS11) project proposes to implement a continuous cycle route between St. John's Wood and the West End.
+4.1 TfL's Cycle Superhighway 11 (CS11) project proposes to implement a continuous cycle route between St John's Wood and the West End.
 Within the City of Westminster the proposed alignment of this route is Avenue Road, The Outer Circle Regent's Park, Park Crescent and Portland Place.
 This project is being funded by Transport for London (TfL).
-Public consultation for Cycle Superhighway 11 (Swiss Cottage to Portland Place) was consulted upon by TfL between 8 February 2016 and 20 March 2016. - 4.2 The key policies contained within the City of Westminster City Plan form the basis of the Council's response to this consultation.
-Policy S41 of the City Plan,
+Public consultation for Cycle Superhighway 11 (Swiss Cottage to Portland Place) was consulted upon by TfL between 8 February 2016 and 20 March 2016.

-"Pedestrian Movement and Sustainable Transport", confirms that sustainable transport options will be supported and provided for.
-This includes providing for cycling facilities as part of all new developments, including facilities for residents, workers and visitors as appropriate and reducing reliance on private motor vehicles and single person motor vehicle trips.

-- 4.3 One of the high level objectives within the City Council's Cycling Strategy is to create safer and more legible cycle routes through working in partnership with TfL and neighbouring authorities to deliver the Central London Cycle Grid, of which Cycle Superhighway 11 forms part. - 4.4 In response to the TfL's public consultation, a petition was presented to Full Council on 27 April 2016 by Councillor Lindsey Hall.
+- 4.2 The key policies contained within the City of Westminster City Plan form the basis of the Council's response to this consultation.
+Policy S41 of the City Plan, "Pedestrian Movement and Sustainable Transport", confirms that sustainable transport options will be supported and provided for.
+This includes providing for cycling facilities as part of all new developments, including facilities for residents, workers and visitors as appropriate and reducing reliance on private motor vehicles and single person motor vehicle trips. - 4.3 One of the high level objectives within the City Council's Cycling Strategy is to create safer and more legible cycle routes through working in partnership with TfL and neighbouring authorities to deliver the Central London Cycle Grid, of which Cycle Superhighway 11 forms part. - 4.4 In response to the TfL's public consultation, a petition was presented to Full Council on 27 April 2016 by Councillor Lindsey Hall.
 This petition was also submitted on the City Council's website.
-The online petition received 4,149 signatories and closed on 27 April 2016.
-The detail and results of which are summarised below, but not limited to the following -
+The online petition received 259 signatories and closed on 27 April 2016.
+The detail and results of which are summarised below but not limited to the following -

-We the undersigned petition Westminster City Council to: 'stop Transport for London's ill planned Cycle Superhighway 11 scheme in Swiss Cottage, Avenue Road, St. John's Wood and beyond.'
+We the undersigned petition Westminster City Council to: protest over the imposition of Cycle Superhighway 11 on the community of St John's Wood '